Extended Producer Responsibility

 No tax is payable on beverage packaging if:

-The return schemes for beverage packaging are regulated by the Waste Act (2011) and the Government Decree on return schemes for certain types of beverage packaging (2013).
+The return schemes for beverage packaging are regulated by the Waste Act (2011) and the Government Decree on return schemes for beverage packaging (2013).
 Taxation is regulated by the Act on Excise Tax on Certain Beverage Packages (2004).
 The deposit of beverage packaging must be at least:

 The packer or importer of beverages may join an existing deposit and return scheme or set up a new scheme and apply for its registration to the producer register.
 For details on which types of beverage packaging are suitable for deposit and return schemes, and on memberships, see the websites of approved schemes that are accepting new members: